-resentencing, and here-for a helpful Checklist (bit.ly/ResentencingNowChecklist) to how to prepare a resentencing packet to request that either CDCR or a District Attorney make a referral.
+resentencing, and herefor a helpful Checklist (bit.ly/ResentencingNowChecklist) to how to prepare a resentencing packet to request that either CDCR or a District Attorney make a referral.
 Because of recent legislation AB 1540, our Resentencing Guide is now outdated and we are in the process of updating it!
-For the most current description of PC 1170 resentencing, you can here-for a helpful Checklist (bit.ly/ResentencingNowChecklist) to how to prepare a resentencing packet to request that either CDCR or a District Attorney make a referral.
-Because of recent legislation AB 1540, our Resentencing Guide is now outdated and we are in the process of updating it!
-For the most current description of PC 1170 resentencing, you can https://example.com/checklist) which gives an overview of the changes that have been made by AB 1540 which went into effect on January 1, 2022.
+For the most current description of PC 1170.03 resentencing, check.out.this.document.prepared.by the Prison Law Office which has an overview of the changes made by AB 1540 which went into effect on Jan.
+1, 2022.